Wesleyan-Media-Project/image-video-data-preparation/README.md

 This repository is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).

 To analyze the different dimensions of political ad transparency we have developed an analysis pipeline.
-The scripts in this repo are part of the Data Processing Step in our pipeline.
+The scripts in this repo are part of the Data Processing step in our pipeline.
 ![A picture of the pipeline diagram](CREATIVE_step2_032524.png)

 ## Table of Contents